 Key takeaways from the research around bias training:

 - No rigorous evidence that unconscious bias training can lead to a lasting, significant shift in behaviour.

 - Some evidence that the training can be counterproductive

 However, these findings don’t necessarily mean that bias training is useless and should be completely disregarded.

-But they do tell us what is actually possible to achieve through training alone.
+What they do tell us, is what is actually possible to achieve through training alone.

 If you’re thinking about using it as your primary strategy, you might want to consider the expense versus the potential results.